jclk86/Livable/README.md

 # Motivation

-This app was created to make location-specific research simple for people looking to move and property investors.
+This app was created to make location-specific research simple for people looking to move and for property investors.

 # Screenshots